Return to Photo Index Return to Clickable Map Return to Home Page

 Karnak Temple; Luxor, Egypt

-Curbside view of the typical Arab street; the peculiar-looking devices are hookah water pipes used for smoking tobacco -
+Curbside view of the typical Arab street.
+The peculiar-looking devices are hookah water pipes used for smoking tobacco -

 Luxor, Egypt